localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

 # Providing helpful advice

 We created comprehensive troubleshooting advice in the form of our [Network troubleshooting guide](https://docs.localstack.cloud/references/network-troubleshooting/).
-We outlined different user setups and described settings were best practice, and were proven to work.
+The guide outlines different user setups and describes best practices for LocalStack networking.

-{{< img src="docs-screenshot.png" >}}
+{{< img-simple src="docs-screenshot.png" >}}

 With this guide, common networking scenarios are described, with example configuration for achieving connectivity.